iotaledger/legacy-wallet-use-trinity-wallet-instead/README.md

   npm install -g bower
   ```

+#### Compiling

 If you wish to compile the app, install the following also:

 1. Install [Electron Builder](https://github.com/electron-userland/electron-builder)

  Electron Builder is used behind the scenes.
 Read their [instructions](https://github.com/electron-userland/electron-builder/wiki/Multi-Platform-Build) on how to set up your system.

 2. Install [Docker](https://www.docker.com)